spryker/oryx/docs/drafts/styling/typography.md

 ### Semantic HTML structure versus UI

-The semantic structure of the typography elements is important on the web.
+The semantic usage of heading elements (h1, h2, etc.) is important on the web.
 Crawlers and screen readers use the structure to interpreted the content.
-This is important for users with limited sight, as they will be guided by screen readers.
-It helps navigating the content and allows to skip sections which are not of interest.
+This is important to navigate the content, especially for those with limited sight; screen readers will guide them and allow to skip sections which are not of interest.
+Consequently, if the structure is not well formatted (e.g. a h3 followed by a h5), it violates with accessibility best practices.

-If the structure contains an incorrect order, e.g. a H3 followed by a H5, it violates with accessibility best practices.
+A valid structure, however, might conflict with the UI design.
+UI designers use the headings in combination with layout, which means that their options are more advanced compared to the structure only.
+UI designers tend to ignore the structure and favor layout options to emphasize sections of the page.

-This strict structure might not be required for the UI design, as the layout of the page often helps with structuring content.
-UI designers often ignore the structure of the page, and use heading levels in a random order, just to satisfy their design needs.
-This might be fair, as visual layout accommodates the structure, so from a pure design perspective, there's often a different perspective on the heading levels.
+An example would be a 2 column layout, where content in both sections have the same visual weight.
+However, based on their position, the content on the left (in the LTR-world) is automatically of more importance.

-To allow for a flexible but compliant design, the heading component supports to distinguish the structure from the UI when needed.
-The heading component is equipped with an utility to mimic the structure _as_ with alternative typography.
+To allow for a solution that can cope with both the structure and the visual design, the heading component supports a mechanism to render the structure visually _as_ it was a different structure.
+It basically mimics an alternative typography as illustrated below.

 ```html
 <oryx-heading as="h3">